 "There is a density to the soundscape, like walking through an enchanted forest..."
 "Refreshing and uplifting – highly recommended!" – Wendy McEwan, North West End (UK)

-Compositions of Herak and Bulatkin blend wild rhythms, lush soundscapes and strong memorable melodies.
-In combination with the particular sound of the vibraphone, light electronics and the use of extended techniques on the double bass, this makes Herak/Bulatkin Quartet one of the most interesting new acts on the European jazz scene.
+The compositions by Bulatkin and Herak blend wild rhythms, lush soundscapes and strong memorable melodies with a powerful narrative quality, based on old folk tales and/or current events.
+The specific sound of the vibraphone, light electronics and the use of extended techniques on the double bass make “Elysium” into one of the most exciting new outfits on the European jazz scene.

-The project has been selected as ambassadors of Czech jazz for the “Year of Czech Music” in 2024, during which the band performed on big stages all over the world, including festivals in Tbilisi, Budapest, Jerusalem, even at the prestigious Jarasum Jazz Festival in South Korea.
-The group’s single “The Simple Things” featuring master saxophonist Seamus Blake, earned the OSA award for “Best Czech Jazz Composition of 2024”.
-At the beginning of 2025 the band finished their successful UK tour during which they performed also at the famous PizzaExpress club in London.
+The project has been selected as ambassadors of Czech jazz for the “Year of Czech Music” in 2024, during which the band performed on big stages all over the world, including major festivals in Tbilisi, Amersfoort, Jerusalem, and even at the prestigious Jarasum Jazz Festival in South Korea.
+Their piece “The Simple Things” featuring master saxophonist Seamus Blake, earned the OSA award for “Best Czech Jazz Composition of 2024”.

 Miro Herak, faculty member at the renowned Royal Conservatoire in The Hague, belongs to a small group of elite European jazz vibraphonists.
-After spending several years as a member of the Slovak Radio Symphony Orchestra, Miro moved to the Netherlands, where he quickly became a sought-after performer and composer across genres, known from projects such as Atlantic Road Trip, AsGuests, KuVenda & The Hague Ethospheric Orchestra.
-During his career he’s also collaborated with musicians such as Norma Winstone, Alex Sipiagin, Eric Vloeimans, or Anton Goudsmit.
+After spending several years as a member of the Slovak Radio Symphony Orchestra, Miro moved to the Netherlands, where he quickly became a sought-after performer and composer across genres, known from projects such as the award-winning AsGuests, as well as Atlantic Road Trip, KuVenda & The Hague Ethospheric Orchestra.
+During his career he’s also collaborated with musicians such as Norma Winstone, Alex Sipiagin, Eric Vloeimans, or Anton Goudsmit; and performed on stages such as Carnegie Hall, Bimhuis and North Sea Jazz Festival.

-Daniel Bulatkin is one of the leading voices of young Czech jazz.
-At only 25 years of age, he plays not only with the stars of his domestic scene, but also performs over Europe as a sideman for countless international groups.
+Daniel Bulatkin is one of the leading voices of Czech jazz.
+As a versatile sideman and captivating leader, Daniel has performed in over 25 countries on multiple continents.
 His contemporaries, as well as publicists, refer to him as a “rising star” and “extreme talent".
-In addition to concert collaborations with jazz and fusion icons such as Ulf Wakenius, Justin Faulkner, Gergo Borlai, Gary Husband, Tineke Postma, Daniel has three critically acclaimed records to his name as co-leader.
-The fourth album is scheduled for release in Fall 2025.
+In addition to concert collaborations with jazz and fusion icons such as Ulf Wakenius, David Friedman, Justin Faulkner, Ofri Nehemya, Gary Husband, Tineke Postma, Tony Lakatos and countless others, Daniel also has four critically acclaimed records to his name as co-leader.
+Since 2025, he is a member of RADIOACTIVE – the new European touring band of saxophone luminary Dayna Stephens.

 Contact: info@danielbulatkin.com, miroherakmusic@gmail.com